-In this destination trip report, we will travel on the Flamsbana railway line from mountain station of Myrdal down to the fjord at Flam.
+In this destination trip report, we will travel on what is said to be Norway’s most beautiful train ride: The Flamsbana railway line from the mountain station of Myrdal to the fjord at Flam.

 About halfway on the journey from Bergen to Oslo on the beautiful Bergensbanen train line, I got off the train at the mountain station of Myrdal.